AdobeDocs/commerce-php/src/pages/development/security/content-security-policies.md

 </csp_whitelist>
 ```

-### Using CSP nonce provider to allow inline script
+### Using CSP nonce provider to allow inline scripts

 Beginning version 2.4.7, Magento Open Source and Adobe Commerce support Content Security Policy (CSP) nonce.
 This enhancement introduces a CSP nonce provider, which facilitates the generation of unique nonce strings for each request.